 The Surprising Truth About What Motivates Us

-Forget everything you thought you knew about how to motivate people--at work, at school, at home.
-It's wrong.
-As Daniel H. Pink explains in his new and paradigm- shattering book Drive: The Surprising Truth About What Motivates Us, the secret to high performance and satisfaction in today's world is the deeply human need to direct our own lives, to learn and create new things, and to do better by ourselves and our world.
+Most people believe that the best way to motivate is with rewards like money-the carrot-and-stick approach.
+That's a mistake, says Daniel H. Pink in Drive.
+In this provocative and persuasive new book, he asserts that the secret to high performance and satisfaction-at work, at school, and at home-is the deeply human need to direct our own lives, to learn and create new things, and to do better by ourselves and our world.

-Drawing on four decades of scientific research on human motivation, Pink exposes the mismatch between what science knows and what business does--and how that affects every aspect of our lives.
-He demonstrates that while the old-fashioned carrot-and-stick approach worked successfully in the 20th century, it's precisely the wrong way to motivate people for today's challenges.
-In Drive, he reveals the three elements of true motivation:
+Drawing on four decades of scientific research on human motivation, Pink exposes the mismatch between what science knows and what business does-and how that affects every aspect of life.
+He examines the three elements of true motivation- autonomy, mastery, and purpose-and offers smart and surprising techniques for putting these into action in a unique book that will change how we think and transform how we live.

 In the middle of the last century, two young scientists conducted experiments that should have changed the world— but did not.
 Harry F. Harlow was a professor of psychology at the University of Wisconsin who, in the 1940s, established one of the world’s first laboratories for studying primate behavior.
 One day in 1949, Harlow and two colleagues gathered eight rhesus monkeys for a two- week experiment on learning.
 The researchers devised a simple mechanical puzzle like the one pictured on the next page.
 Solving it required three steps: pull out the vertical pin, undo the hook, and lift the hinged cover.
 Pretty easy for you and me, far more challenging for a thirteen- pound lab monkey.

 Harlow’s puzzle in the starting (left) and solved (right) positions.